Jan-Russel-Penafiel/St.-Albert-Attendance-System/README.md

    - Create an account or log in with your credentials
    - Your profile will display your unique ID number

-2. **Viewing Your QR Code**
+2. **Viewing Your Barcode**
-   - On the Dashboard's "Profile" tab, you'll see your personal QR code
+   - On the Dashboard's "Profile" tab, you'll see your personal barcode
-   - This QR code contains your ID number for attendance tracking
+   - This barcode contains your ID number for attendance tracking
-   - Present this QR code to your instructor during class
+   - Present this barcode to your instructor during class

 3. **Checking Attendance Records**
    - Navigate to the "Attendance Records" tab